Square and Stripe are two giant payment platforms with similar products, for very different businesses.

 Stripe is commonly used as an online gateway.

-What’s great about this approach is the freedom to customise the style and features of the checkout – but it does require being comfortable with codes.
+What’s great about this approach is the freedom to customise the style and features of the payment process – but it does require being comfortable with codes.

 Square also offers APIs so you can use its payments system on a website that’s not hosted through Square.
 This allows customisations of style and function too.
-It is also possible to create payment links that go to a simple Square Online Checkout page.
+It is also possible to create payment links that go to a simple online checkout page we think is quite user-friendly on mobile phones.

-- Square Reader for $65 (GST included) – small card reader that connects with Square Point of Sale app on a smartphone or tablet.
+- Square Reader ($65 incl.
+GST) – small card reader connecting with any Square POS app on a smartphone or tablet

-- Square Terminal for $329 (GST included) – portable WiFi terminal with POS app integrated on its large touchscreen.
+- Square Terminal ($329 incl.
+GST) – portable WiFi terminal with POS app integrated on its large touchscreen

-The card machines can be purchased upfront without any contractual lock-ins or monthly fees.
-A payment instalment option is also available for both Square Reader and Terminal.
-Merchants can make 3, 6 or 12 interest free payments and still receive the hardware upfront.
-Square Reader is best for mobile payments, as it is tiny, but it does need to be connected to an iPhone, iPad or Android device to accept card payments.
-Square Terminal only works through a secured WiFi connection, so works best on fixed premises where, for example, table service is required.
+They can be purchased upfront or via interest-free payments over 3, 6 or 12 months.
+Square Reader is best for mobile payments, since it’s tiny, but it does need to be connected with an iPhone, iPad or Android device to accept cards.
+Square Terminal only works with secured WiFi, so is better for fixed premises where, for example, table service is required.

 Square Terminal.